udacity/FCND-Controls-Crazyflie/README.md

 *NOTE: for the crazyflie a simple P controller is all that will be necessary, however try adding the I and D terms and see how it changes the controller!*

 And that's it!
-Now to choose a gain and see what happens (see below for chosing a gain TODO: link to section below)!
+Now to [choose a gain](#break-an-anside-on-gain-selection) and see what happens!

 *NOTE: if you leave the lateral position gain (self._kp_pos) set to 0, then only the altitude controller will run, allowing you to focus tuning the altitude controller alone.
 The crazyflie may drift slowly as it is only trying to maintain 0 lateral velocity, not hold a position, but the drift should be fairly slow.*